Packaging ESP-IDF Components

 What we mentioned above is the basic usage for uploading a component.
 Here are more use cases and tips.

-Authentication with Environment Variables
+Authentication via Environment Variables

 IDF_COMPONENT_REGISTRY_URL

-: The registry URL to log in.IDF_COMPONENT_API_TOKEN
+: Registry URL to log in.IDF_COMPONENT_API_TOKEN

 : The API token to authenticate with the registry URL.